 The Iraqi Ministry of Defense on Sunday confirmed receiving five Su-25 fighter jets in accordance with the deal with Moscow.
 The jets were delivered by a Russian An-124 transport plane in a dismantled state, and are expected to be set up and become operational within 3-4 days.

 Until Bush the Lesser dethroned Saddam, Iraq was a Russian client state.
 Their military was equipped by the Russians and trained in Russian tactics.
 It is why they were good at running a secret police, but clownishly awful at large set piece combat.
 The Russians were never good at this type of warfare, which is why the Germans drove them to the gates of Moscow.
+They are much better at operating a police state.

 The other bonus for Russia is they get to work on their modernization efforts.
 The Russians have been revamping their military and their tactics to face the threats of this century.
 They know they will not be fighting a tank war in Europe.
 Instead they will be fighting insurgents from their southeast.
 They saw how the Americans adapted and they are doing the same.
 Iraq is good practice.